 After a long interview process and an even longer wait, your dream company has finally offered you the job.
 This is a great opportunity, and you are excited to accept.
-But what is the best way to respond to a job offer?
+But what is the best way to write a job acceptance letter?

 A job acceptance letter is an important correspondence that helps determine the kind of relationship you and your boss-to-be will have.
 To set yourself up for success at the new job, it is important to begin with a polite and professional job acceptance letter.

 Don’t get swept away in the excitement of your job offer accept the job without thinking.
 Take the time to read the offer carefully.
 Double check the job title, benefits package, start date, acceptance deadline, and how they ask you communicate your response.
 You don’t want to accept a job before realizing that it’s a step back in compensation, for example.
 Before accepting the offer, you must be certain that you really want the job.